 - The Glenn McNairy Branch has a large meeting room which can accommodate over 100 people.
 There is an “upscale” coffee vending area with a view of the children’s area so adults can keep an eye on their children while relaxing.
 There is also a Library Living Room for leisure reading.

 - The children's area at the McGirt-Horton Branch library promotes interactive learning for the library's youngest customers.
 A puppet stage inspires storytelling, as does a display of a quilt that was created by children at the library and tells in fabric a story they wrote.

 - Library customers enjoy public art in all the library facilities.

-    - Public art in the newly renovated Benjamin Branch includes "Fictions" by David Finn and his students at Wake Forest University, which features five mobiles gently swaying above patrons' heads.
+- Public art in the Benjamin Branch includes "Fictions" by David Finn and his students at Wake Forest University, which features five mobiles gently swaying above patrons' heads.